Product Data Sheet

-POURTHANE SL is an elastic, one-component, self-leveling, premium-grade polyurethane sealant specifically developed to be used as a multi-purpose horizontal joint sealant in applications where a high chemical resistance to fuels, oils, and hydrocarbons is required.
+POURTHANE SL is an elastomeric, one-component, self-leveling, non-bubbling, premium-grade polyurethane sealant specifically developed to be used as a multi-purpose horizontal joint sealant.
 The product is a moisture cure sealant with excellent adhesive properties and resistance to aging and weathering.

 - One-component, no mixing.

 - Non-bubbling formula can be applied in green or damp concrete.

 - Movement capacity of +/-25%.

 - Highly resistant to fuels, including jet fuel.